afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

         // This Customer Request is in a terminal state and any subsequent actions on this Customer Request will yield an error.
         // To retry the customer will need to restart the Customer Request flow.
-        // You should make sure customers can select other payment methods at this point. case .integrationError:
+        // You should make sure customers can select other payment methods at this point. case .redirecting:
+        // The customer is being redirected to Cash App you can present a loading spinner if desired.
+        // NOTE: In the event that the customer does not have Cash App installed and navigates back to your app then it is
+        // up to you to set a reasonable timeout after which you dismiss the loading spinner and treat the Customer Request as failed. case .integrationError:
         // There is an issue with the way you are transitioning between states.
 Refer to the documentation to ensure you are
         // moving between states in the correct order.